EmuDeck/emudeck.github.io/docs/community-creations/steamos/tools-and-guides.md

 1. In Desktop Mode, open Discover and download Flatseal
 2. Open Flatseal and click Lutris on the left hand side of the screen
-3. Scroll down to Filesystem and enable `All user files`
+3. Scroll down to Filesystem
+4. Under `Other files`, click the "Add folder" (Folder with a plus icon) button and enter `~/.var/app`
-4. Close out of Flatseal and proceed to the next screen
+5. Close out of Flatseal and proceed to the next screen

 ##### Lutris